 “The entire customer or user experience-from raising awareness, to buying a product/ taking action, to getting customer support-is going digital.” – Colleen Jones

-While UX (User Experience) and CX (Consumer Experience) may be separate concepts, it’s essential for the two to meet where client interactions with your tool require extra support.
+While UX (User Experience) and CX (Consumer Experience) may be separate concepts, it’s essential the two meet when clients require extra support interacting with your tool.

 These days, several Saas tools have in-app videos explaining basic navigation and functions.

-For instance, multi-channel communication platform Acquire use video hint to brief about product onboarding which not only improves user experience but also helps in understanding the use of the tool.
+For instance, multi-channel communication platform Acquire use video hints to brief about product onboarding which not only improves user experience but also helps in understanding how to use the tool.

-Many Saas business has also begun to adopt live chat support solutions, like acquire, to ensure continuous and convenient support for users.
+Many Saas businesses have also begun to adopt live chat support solutions, like Acquire, to ensure continuous and convenient support for users.

-Here’s a short, precise video by graphic design tool Canva, explaining how users can make the most of what it has to offer
+Here’s a wonderfully concise video by graphic design tool Canva, explaining how users can make the most of what it has to offer

-If you have apps to complement your desktop solutions, you should ideally have mobile-friendly support solutions built within them as well.
+If you have apps to complement your desktop solutions, you should ideally have mobile-friendly support solutions built into them as well.

 When creating support systems, remember to:

-- Place them intuitively within your tool, so they’re exactly where users will look if they’re in trouble
+- Place them where users intuitively look within your tool, so they’re exactly where they would expect.

-- Also, mention an alternative support solution that users can access if your in-app systems fail
+- Mention an alternative support solution for users to access if your in-app systems fail.

-Wufoo used emoticons on support forums to give users a way to vent their frustration, dramatically improving clients’ moods during tough situations.
+Wufoo used emoticons on support forums, giving users a way to vent their frustration, and dramatically improving clients’ moods during tough situations.

 3. Ensure what you deliver surpasses your claims

-If your marketing messaging doesn't represent the product well, you might lose consumer trust.
-Your packaging shouldn't oversell your product.
-Click-bait may sell content, but it’s a bad idea for product descriptions.
-Transparency can help you create a great customer experience.
+If your marketing messaging doesn't do a good job of representing the product, you might lose consumer trust.
+The packaging shouldn't oversell your product.
+This kind of click-bait may work for content, but it’s a bad idea when it comes to product descriptions.
+Transparency helps you create a great customer experience.

 Car rental company Avis not only admitted they were second best but advertised the fact to win over customers.

-One way to embrace transparency is by taking the focus away from the appearance or how buzzworthy your UX is and focusing on functionality.
+One way of embracing transparency is to take the focus away from the appearance and gimmickry of your UX, and instead place it on functionality.
 Sometimes, the best UX isn’t what looks best, it’s what:

-- Enables users to perform tasks that are otherwise elusive
+- Enables users to perform tasks that are otherwise difficult.

-- Disclose your security measures and how you intend to produce client data
+- Disclose your security measures and how you intend to protect client data.

-People are getting more paranoid about data trade and security breaches, and addressing that issue is an important part of creating a safe and reliable SaaS user experience.
+People are more concerned than ever about data trade and security breaches, and addressing these issues is important to create a safe and reliable SaaS user experience.

 4. Use intuitive hints when releasing updates

-When introducing updates, it’s essential to do so in a way that your users can adapt easily, without being thrown off or facing unnecessary frustrations when it comes to using existing features.
+When introducing updates, it’s essential to do it in a way that allows your users to adapt.
 You can do this by:

 - Creating an optimized feature update hierarchy, so the most intuitive features are released first.
-Plan your updates in such a way that users can discover them as they're using your tool, effortlessly.
+Plan your updates so they are discovered effortlessly while your tool is being used.

-For instance, if you want your users to click on a certain button on logging in, you could make it vibrate, or draw attention to it with contrasting colors or position it prominently.
+For instance, if you want your users to click on a certain button when logging in, you could make it vibrate, or draw attention to it with color or positioning.

-- Using hints within the tool, and releasing the support documents needed.
-Create little hints that make discovery fun and rewarding.
+- Using hints within the tool to make discovery fun and rewarding, and releasing the support documents needed.

 For instance, social media management tool DrumUp uses hints and dialogue boxes to explain what some features within the app are supposed to do.